 Having converted the Golden Glades-Boynton Beach section of the Mainline from the ticket to the coin method of toll collection in 1990, the Department initiated plans in 1991 to convert the northern section of the Turnpike, from Kissimmee to Wildwood, from ticket to coin tolls to better integrate the Turnpike into the expanding Orlando regional area (designated the Northern Improvement Project).
 The conversion was made in August 1995 and the old ticket plaza in Wildwood was replaced with a Mainline toll plaza at Leesburg (MP 288).
 The Three Lakes Plaza (MP 236) "seals off" the Ticket System south of that point.
 The Northern Improvement Project permitted the Turnpike/Holland East-West Expressway interchange (MP 265) to operate under free-flow conditions and enabled the Department to open the northerly ramps at the SR 50/Clermont interchange (MP 272).
 With the opening of the Western Beltway interchange (MP 267A) in Orange County, free-flow traffic movements are also provided to and from the Beltway.
+Looking forward, conversion of the Northern Coin to AET is scheduled to be completed in FY 2021.

-The Northern Coin System is 67 miles in length, with its current full-length toll at \$4.22 or \$4.50 for SunPass® or cash customers, respectively (Leesburg barrier toll of \$2.90 or \$3.00 plus a toll adjustment of
+The Northern Coin System is 67 miles in length, with its current full-length toll at \$4.28 or \$5.00 for SunPass® or cash customers, respectively (Leesburg barrier toll of \$2.94 or \$3.25 plus a toll adjustment of \$1.34 or \$1.75, respectively, collected at the Three Lakes Plaza).
+By vehicle classification and payment method, the current tolls on the Northern Coin System (shown in Table 9) are classified by the same toll multiples as those on SR 821 (HEFT) and Southern Coin System of the Mainline.